devonfw-tutorials/katacoda-scenarios-dev/103_Jump-the-Queue--review-comments-fixed_JumpTheQueue/step4.md

 Now you have to open another terminal.
 Click on the cd command twice and you will change to &#39;devonfw/workspaces/main/jump-the-queue/angular&#39; in terminal 3 automatically.
 The first click will open a new terminal and the second one will change the directory.
-Alternatively you can click on the + next to &#39;IDE&#39;, choose the option &#39;Open New Terminal&#39; and run the cd command afterwards.
+Alternatively you can click on the &#39;+&#39;, choose the option &#39;Open New Terminal&#39; and run the cd command afterwards.

 `cd devonfw/workspaces/main/jump-the-queue/angular`{{execute T3}}